libbyshoop/database-book/_sources/09UnaryOps/02Project.rst

 -  It is exactly as tall as the original relation

 .. important:: Masters know how each operator’s result relation base relates to the base of the input relation’s base.
-For Project the bases and identifiers are the same.
+For Project the bases and identifiers are the same, because we must include the identifying columns for this operator.

 Examples
 ~~~~~~~~